 - Knowing where to focus for the most useful impact

 Materiality was created with this in mind.
 Yet as we noted a few months back, materiality — as practiced — is broken.
 (See article here.)
-We have overhauled it (see that article here) and now offer Materiality Squared, a tool that helps create a truly powerful, more in-depth, and far-reaching materiality assessment — and does it faster.
+We have overhauled it and now offer Three Dimensional Materiality, a tool that helps create a truly powerful, more in-depth, and far-reaching materiality assessment — and does it faster.
 Once that is done we complete the strategy with our Catalytic Strategy Process— something we call Who / What / Wall / Way.
 (See what we did there?
 Catchy, right?)